The Minecraft Archive Project

 I'm not even going to try to archive a comprehensive collection of ephemeral software, but I figure I might as well collect what I can, since it's mostly a matter of letting a script run and filling up old hard drives.

 What I Didn't Capture

 I could spend my whole life archiving this stuff, but...
 I don't want to.
-Once in a while—my plan is once a year—I run the basic Minecraft capture scripts on Planet Minecraft and the Minecraft forum.
+Twice a year I run the basic Minecraft capture scripts on Planet Minecraft and CurseForge.
 Everything else I get, I consider a bonus.

 Whenever I discover or hear about some new dataset of ephemeral software, I put it on the following list and then forget about it.
 If you're inspired by what I've done with the Minecraft Archive Project and the Ephemeral Software Collection, a great way to show your appreciation would be to tackle one of these projects.
 Otherwise we'll see if these sites are still around when I retire.

 If you happen to run one of these sites and would like to contribute a mirror to the MAP or ESC or the Internet Archive, and make sure your users' creations don't get lost, please send me email at email@example.com.

 The holy grail of the Minecraft Archive Project is a way to automatically archive active public Minecraft servers.
 There's no technical obstacle to doing this—walking around on a server streams the chunks to the client, and there are even mods for archiving the streamed chunks—but I've never gotten these mods to work, and getting it to work automatically, across hundreds of thousands of servers running different versions of Minecraft, requires work and resources far beyond what I can bring to the project.
 Thinking of applying for a digital preservation grant?
 Try this project out.